Skip to main content

 Show

 Undergraduates currently enrolled at UT who wish to change to a major in the College of Fine Arts need to apply for an internal transfer.
-Internal transfer applicants should view information on the application process and contact the undergraduate academic advisor in the Department of Art and Art History regarding the internal transfer process.
+Internal transfer applicants should view information on the application process and contact the admissions coordinator in the Department of Art and Art History regarding the internal transfer process.

 Required Courses